upnplib/inspect_pthreadsWinLin/README.md

     DEBUG: return code from pthread_create() is: 0 Hello World from thread :-)

 If the shared linked program does not find its .dll it will terminate silently.
 If you do not see the greeting then have a look at the .ddl and ensure that the program can find it.
+Copying it to the programs directory or to the system directory `Windows\System32` will always do.

 ## Using POSIX threads on Linux